 Though I have discussed my first impression and the reasons why I didn’t like the town, I understand that you may still be planning to visit — given all the hype the city has.
 And if you do, let’s talk about some of the famous places to visit in Jodhpur and make your trip easy.

-Located in the centre of the town, the Mehrangarh Fort is not just a highlight Rajasthana but entire India.
+Located in the centre of the town, the Mehrangarh Fort is not just a highlight of Rajasthan but the entire of India.
 It is one of the largest forts in the country spread perched on top of a 400 feet elevated hill and guarded by huge walls.
 It is the Mehrangarh Fort that you will see as the cover picture of most travel guidebooks and blogs on Jodhpur.

-The fort encloses a museum now which exhibits various belongings of the royals.
+The fort encloses a museum now exhibits various belongings of the royals.